Candle Care 101: How to Care For Your Candles

 While it might seem counterintuitive to trim the wick to have the candle burn better, remember it’s the wax that's fueling the flame, not the wick itself.
 The flame is constantly drawing the wax upwards through the wick, so if it the wick is not trimmed short and clean, the wax can’t make it to the flame and the flame diminishes.

 Drat, is your candle tunnelling despite all your best efforts?
-If your candle is feeling the effect of a series of short burns, you still can recover it.
+If your candle is feeling the effect of a series of short burns, you still can recover it!

-Candle Stays Lit: if your wick will stay lit, let it have a nice long burn until all the wax is melted to the edge of the jar.
+If your wick will stay lit, let it have a nice long burn until all the wax is melted to the edge of the jar.
 This should reset the memory of the wax and avoid future tunneling.

 Note: Depending on the severity, your flame might vary — but as long as it's burning, it's working.
 Just be patience, read a good book and let the wax continue to melt.